jQuery 1.0: "write less, do more" and DOM standardisation

 In the Italian context

-jQuery shaped entire generations of JavaScript developers and pushed browsers to converge on standards (CSS selectors API, addEventListener).
-Many jQuery APIs have merged into the native DOM.
-The $ convention remains a cultural reference.
+jQuery is already shaping generations of JavaScript developers and pushing browsers to converge on standards (CSS selectors API, addEventListener).
+The $ selector convention is a distinctive signature.

 Need support?
 Under attack?
 Service Status